 How to Double Cleanse

-Seeing as double cleansing only requires two steps, learning how is simple:
+Seeing as double cleansing only requires two steps, learning how is simple.
+Melt the day away with your evening cleanse by doing the following:

 Once your skin is thoroughly cleansed, your skin care products are more likely to penetrate deeper, giving you a smooth, glowing look.
 For a simple but restorative skin care routine, follow up double cleansings with the EltaMD Skin Recovery System.
 In just three steps, this system repairs damage, reduces redness, and increases hydration.